na-na-hi/renget/archive/tmd2many_rules.md

 ### Training for Battle Attributes

 Similar to Attributes, Battle Attributes can be Trained for.
 Where they diverge, however, is in the way they function past the need for Training.
-While Attributes are relatively mundane, Battle Attributes are skills that can be used to improve one's technique with the Moves they know, and are able to be utilized in combat scenarios.
-More complex and time-consuming to master when compared to their less tactical sibling, these take longer to Train than a normal Attribute.
+While Attributes tend to be mundane life skills or talents, Battle Attributes tied intrinsically to a Move, and showcase unique mastery of a technique.

 As a Pokémon gets stronger and more familiar with their capabilities, they may try to push their previously-established boundaries and forge a set of tricks unique to them.
 Each new step in a Pokémon's experience with such tactics is not entirely clear, but everyone will come to know the difference between a novice arsonist and an expert pyromancer.